 - Single-player mode isn't very exciting

-By the way, there's also an augmented reality racing game called Mario Kart Live: Home Circuit.
-Players race a real-life remote control kart around their homes using the Nintendo Switch while seeing opponents and items on the Switch screen.
-And as we show in our Mario Kart Live review, it also serves as a really fun cat toy.
+By the way, there's also an augmented reality racing game called Mario Kart Live: Home Circuit where players race a real-life remote control kart around their homes using the Nintendo Switch while seeing opponents and items on the Switch screen.

-Bottom line: No Nintendo library is complete without a Pokémon game, and while there are several different ones created for the Nintendo Switch, the one you need for this console is Pokémon Sword or Pokémon Shield.
-Players run around a fantasy world collecting creatures with elemental abilities like fire, water, and electricity.
-Strategize your Pokémon's attacks against your foes' weaknesses to beat every gym leader and prove that you are the greatest Pokémon trainer of them all.
-As we said in our Pokémon Sword and Shield review, this game wasn't as innovative as some people hoped, but it's still really fun to play.
+Bottom line: The most essential Pokémon games on Nintendo Switch are definitely Sword and Shield.
+Players run around a UK-inspired fantasy world collecting creatures with elemental abilities like fire, water, and electricity.
+You'll strategize your Pokémon's attacks against your foes' weaknesses to beat every gym leader and prove that you are the greatest Pokémon trainer of them all.
+As we said in our Pokémon Sword and Shield review, it wasn't as innovative as we hoped, but it's still really fun to play.

 |Pokémon Sword / Shield||✔||✔||$50 at Amazon|